There are two broad categories of worms that may affect our pet dogs and cats, intestinal worms and heartworms.

 - Keep your pet's environment clean

-- Always dispose of dog faeces in public parks and playgrounds
+- Always dispose of dog faeces in designated recepticles when in public parks and playgrounds

 Heartworm, or Dirofilaria immitis, is a parasite that is spread by mosquitoes, so you pet does not even need to be in contact with other pets to become infected!